 Alternate Pathways in North Africa

 Nathan and Anna serve with SIM USA in North Africa.
-One of their main focuses here is alternate pathways—creative, professional avenues that open doors for ministry where traditional missionary work is restricted.
-Alternate pathways with SIM USA allows professionals to use everyday skills and platforms as bridges to build relationships and share the hope of Jesus Christ in creative access countries.
+One of their main focuses here is alternate pathways—creative, professional avenues that open doors for ministry in restricted contexts.
+Alternate pathways with SIM USA allow our workers to use everyday skills and platforms as bridges to build relationships and share the hope of Jesus Christ in creative access countries.

-As they faithfully serve God, He turns their everyday roles into opportunities to share His love.
+As they faithfully invest in transformational business, He turns their everyday roles into opportunities to point to the Way, the Truth and the Life.
 In a country closed to traditional Christian ministry, these pathways create bridges where the light of Jesus still shines bright.

 “See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the wilderness and streams in the wasteland.”
 Isaiah 43:19